-(14) Works and phonograms may have several rightholders or include other works or protected subject matter.
+In particular, pursuant to point (g) of Article 2(1) of that Regulation, those tasks include providing mechanisms which help to improve the online exchange of relevant information between the Member States' authorities concerned and fostering cooperation between those authorities.
+It is therefore appropriate to rely on the Office to establish and manage the European database containing information related to orphan works referred to in this Directive.
+(17)There can be several rightholders in respect of a particular work or phonogram, and works and phonograms can themselves include other works or protected subject-matter.
 This Directive should not affect the rights of identified and located rightholders.
 If at least one rightholder has been identified and located, a work or phonogram should not be considered an orphan work.
-The beneficiaries of this Directive should only be permitted to use a work or phonogram in which one or more of the rightholders are not identified or not located, if they are authorised to carry out the acts of reproduction and of making available covered by Articles 2 and 3 respectively of Directive 2001/29/EC by those rightholders which have been identified and located, including rightholders of works and other protected subject matter that are embedded or incorporated in the works or phonograms.
-Rightholders that have been identified and located can only give this authorisation in relation to the rights that they hold themselves, either because the rights are their own rights or because the rights were transferred to them, and cannot authorise under this Directive any use on behalf of rightholders that have not been identified and located.
-Correspondingly, when previously non identified or non-located rightholders come forward in order to claim their rights in the work or phonogram, the use of the work or phonogram by the beneficiaries can only continue if these rightholders give their authorisation to do so under Directive 2001/29/EC in relation to the rights that they hold.
+The beneficiaries of this Directive should only be permitted to use a work or phonogram one or more of the rightholders in which are not identified or not located, if they are authorised to carry out the acts of reproduction and of making available to the public covered by Articles 2 and 3 respectively of Directive 2001/29/EC by those rightholders that have been identified and located, including the rightholders of works and other protected subject-matter which are embedded or incorporated in the works or phonograms.
+Rightholders that have been identified and located can give this authorisation only in relation to the rights that they themselves hold, either because the rights are their own rights or because the rights were transferred to them, and should not be able to authorise under this Directive any use on behalf of rightholders that have not been identified and located.
+Correspondingly, when previously non-identified or non-located rightholders come forward in order to claim their rights in the work or phonogram, the lawful use of the work or phonogram by the beneficiaries can continue only if those rightholders give their authorisation to do so under Directive 2001/29/EC in relation to the rights that they hold.

-- (16) It is appropriate to provide that rightholders are entitled to put an end to the orphan status in case they come forward to claim their rights in the work or other protected subject matter.
-Rightholders that put an end to the orphan status of a work or other protected subject matter should receive fair compensation for the use that has been made of their works or other protected subject matter, to be determined by the Member State where the organisation that uses an orphan work is established.
-Member States should be free to determine the circumstances under which the payment of such compensation may be organised, including the point in time in which the payment is due.
-When determining the possible level of fair compensation, due account should be taken, inter alia, of Member States' cultural promotion objectives, of the non-commercial nature of the use made by the organisations in question in order to achieve aims related to their public interest missions, such as promoting learning and disseminating culture, as well as of the possible harm to rightholders. - (16a) If a work or phonogram has been wrongly found to be an orphan work, following a search which was not diligent, the remedies for copyright infringement in Member States' legislation in accordance with the relevant national provisions and Union law remain available.
+- (18) Rightholders should be entitled to put an end to the orphan work status in the event that they come forward to claim their rights in the work or other protected subject-matter.
+Rightholders that put an end to the orphan work status of a work or other protected subjectmatter should receive fair compensation for the use that has been made of their works or other protected subject-matter under this Directive, to be determined by the Member State where the organisation that uses an orphan work is established.
+Member States should be free to determine the circumstances under which the payment of such compensation may be organised, including the point in time at which the payment is due.
+For the purposes of determining the possible level of fair compensation, due account should be taken, inter alia, of Member States' cultural promotion objectives, of the non-commercial nature of the use made by the organisations in question in order to achieve aims related to their publicinterest missions, such as promoting learning and disseminating culture, and of the possible harm to rightholders. - (19) If a work or phonogram has been wrongly found to be an orphan work, following a search which was not diligent, the remedies for copyright infringement in Member States' legislation, provided for in accordance with the relevant national provisions and Union law, remain available.